-Violent Crime Penalties in Florida
+Violent Crime Penalties in Fort Lauderdale

 Violent crimes are some of the most heavily prosecuted and penalized offenses in the entire Florida criminal code.
 Because of their particularly egregious and offensive nature, it’s not uncommon for prosecutors to seek the harshest possible penalties for offenders who are convicted.
 When you’re arrested and charged with a violent crime, it’s pivotal that you don’t hesitate to act quickly and start assembling your defense as soon as possible.

 Here at Hager & Schwartz, P.A., we know how intimidating and stressful being caught up in the criminal justice system can be, especially for first-time offenders.
 We are powerful and experienced allies who have years of experience putting the law to work for our clients, fighting to defend them using a strategy of careful preparation and aggressive, unwavering support through every step of the process.
 We truly want to see you succeed in your case and our number-one goal is to help you obtain a successful outcome so you can put your charges behind you and get on with your life normally.

 To speak with a member of our team, request a case evaluation by calling Hager & Schwartz, P.A. today at (954) 840-8713!

 Florida statute §784.011 makes the crime of “assault” illegal.
 What is assault?
 To put it extremely simple, assault is threatening to commit violence against someone, or intimidating them to the point where they believe violence will be committed against them.
 What often surprises people is that assault does not require any sort of physical contact or harm done to a victim: the mere threat of violence or danger of physical harm is enough to warrant a charge.

 Simple assault, which is assault with no aggravating or mitigating factors, is a second-degree misdemeanor, which carries up to 60 days in jail and a fine of up to $500.